What is OPC UA?OPC Unified Architecture

 Level 4 – authentication on both sides (client and server)

-communication can be managed for example by using the software converters OPC UA to OPC DA
+communication can be managed by means of the software converters OPC UA to OPC DA

-OPC UA converter must be installed on the same PC where the PROMOTIC application is running (in order to avoid the network OPC communication).
+converter must be installed on the same computer where the PROMOTIC application is running (in order to avoid the network OPC

-1. General setup of software OPC UA converters
+1. General setting of software OPC UA converters

-In order to use these converters in the PROMOTIC software it is necessary to set them up correctly.
+In order to use these converters in the PROMOTIC system it is necessary to set them up correctly.

 1. Create (or import) of certificate for OPC UA converter.